 2. It may be helpful to talk to your doctor about your vitamin D status.

-5. Being active is important too!
+5. Staying active is important, too!

 Eating well and staying active during pregnancy go hand in hand for you and your baby’s overall health.
 Regular physical activity helps support bone health and a healthy pregnancy.
 Exercise can also help ease pregnancy discomforts, support healthy energy levels, and promote healthy sleep patterns.
 Always talk to your healthcare provider before starting new exercise activities, especially when pregnant.

 You don’t have to choose between your bone health and your baby’s.
 Focus on calcium, vitamin D, and regular physical activity to maintain strong bones throughout pregnancy, breastfeeding, and beyond.